tanyanaheta/capstone-mmkg/README.md

 # Multimodal Graph Induction: Project Respository

 This is the project repository for Team A within the NYU-Zillow Capstone collaboration.
+The code in this repository was produced by Adi Srikanth, Andre Chen, David Roth, and Tanya Naheta.
+The code is built on proprietary information provided by Zillow Group.

+This project was sanctioned and facilitated by the NYU Center for Data Science.

 # Setup and Environment Overview